The Earth Divided in the Days of Peleg

-And the chronological sequence of events in the Bible confirms this understanding.
-Following Genesis 10:25 is the story of the tower of Babel in Genesis 11.
+Following Genesis 10 is the story of the tower of Babel in Genesis 11.
 The wickedness of the people became great as the inhabitants of the earth centralized.
 And the people rebelled against God in building the tower of Babel to “make a name” for themselves (Genesis 11:4).
-They wanted to defy the Creator after the flood and build a tower that will protect them against the judgements of God.
+They wanted to defy the Creator after the flood and build a tower that will protect them against His judgements.

 So, the Lord disrupted their work by confusing their languages that they will not understand one another.
 When their schemes failed, they dispersed into all the earth.
 This resulted in dividing the earth.
 “That is why it was called Babel—because there the LORD confused the language of the whole world.
 From there the LORD scattered them over the face of the whole earth” (Genesis 11:9).